kalhollywood/react-portfolio/README.md

 ## Key learnings

-- In this project I learned that you can include a for loop in your CSS!
+- In this project I learned that you can include a for loop in your CSS with Sass!
 I used the for loop to iterate through indexed letters in a string and add a 0.1s animation delay to each one to create the cool effect on the h1 headings on each page.
 - On the About page I learned how to create a 3D spinning cube effect using just CSS.
 - I learned about emailJS and was able to successfully set it up using the docs despite the tutorial not including any detailed information on this process.
 - On the portfolio page I learned how to create a portfolio object and then map through this object as an easy way to add/change individual project details.